OverviewAiguille du Refuge m. 3057

 Breathtaking view to Droites and Verte from Aiguille du Refuge

-Aiguille du Refuge is one of the fine rocky satellites of Aiguille d’Argentière, built in the superb Mont Blanc reddish granite and lying on the left orographic side of Glacier d’Argentiere, opposite to the famous stunning mountain scenery given by Mont Dolent and Triolet on the left and by the majestic Northern faces of Les Courtes, Les Droites and Aiguille Verte, just in front of.
+Aiguille du Refuge is one of the fine rocky satellites of Aiguille d’Argentière, built in the superb Mont Blanc reddish granite and lying on the right orographic side of Glacier d’Argentiere, opposite to the famous stunning mountain scenery given by Mont Dolent and Triolet on the left and by the majestic Northern faces of Les Courtes, Les Droites and Aiguille Verte, just in front of.
 On the South wall of this sunny and amazing peak run different routes, but the best known and the classic one is “Le Gateau de Riz”, a medium grading trad climb on first class granite.
-The scenery is absolutely breathtaking; for this reason, the quality of the rock and the closeness to the Refuge d’Argentiere the route is often climbed, even in late winter or early spring, approaching it by skies.
+The scenery is absolutely breathtaking; for this reason, the quality of the rock and the closeness to the Refuge d’Argentiere the route is often attended, even in late winter or early spring, approaching it by skies.

 Getting ThereRoad access